 As sea-level rise threatens cities throughout the world, some are looking at how humans can adapt.
 In North Amsterdam, a collaborative team created a floating neighborhood called Schoonschip on a canal.
-It consists of 46 dwellings, more than 100 new residents, and seeks to be the most sustainable neighborhood in Europe.
+With 46 dwellings and more than 100 new residents, it seeks to be the most sustainable neighborhood in Europe.

 According to the project website, “Seventy percent of the world is covered in water, and the good thing is that we can easily live on it!
 Since urban areas struggle with high density, we should make better use of the space on the water.
 With Schoonschip, we want to set the example and show how living on water can be a great and better alternative for people and our planet.”

 Numerous design features enable these homes to conserve natural resources while decreasing pollutants.

 Despite abundant water, the project uses ambient water for flushing toilets and irrigating, conserving this precious resource.
 For drinking water, residents choose between the municipal water supply or a self-sufficient water purification system.
 Also, the wastewater treatment process collects energy and nutrients during the process.
 Some units collect rainwater for flushing toilets and watering plants.
 A green roof containing sedum covers at least one-third of the roof’s surface and helps collect rainwater and insulate the dwellings.

 The neighborhood uses renewable energy for space heating, water heating, and powering electronics.
 Heat pumps extract heat from the canal water to provide space heating for the homes, and solar collectors on the roof preheat water with the sun.
 Also, solar PV panels generate electricity from sunlight, and each unit contains a battery to store surplus power.
 Passive solar heat uses the orientation of the sun to reduce the heating load of each home.